-If Then The customer is living with his or her child A child allocation amount is calculated for or stepchild, including a spouse's stepchild each child and the total is deducted from the combined income of the customer and spouse. other children or stepchildren in the home A child allocation amount is calculated for each child other than the customer and the total is deducted from the income of the ineligible parent when deeming the parent's income to the customer child.
+If Then The customer is living with his or her child A child allocation amount is calculated for or stepchild, including a spouse's stepchild each child and the total is deducted from the combined income of the customer and spouse.
+A child allocation amount is calculated for each child other than the customer and the total is deducted from the income of the ineligible parent when deeming the parent's income to the customer child.